Michael-AUG/website/index.markdown

 </script>
 </html>

 Welcome to my website: my name is Michael Topple and I'm a Christian and a preacher, living just south of Glasgow in Scotland.
 I'm married to Jacqueline (Jax) and we are members of [Dowanvale Free Church of Scotland](https://www.dowanvale.org).
-In the Church, I serve as the Church Administrator, while Jax is the Church Treasurer.
-Alongside my paid work as the Administrator, I am also a Theology student and occasional preacher in various churches across the west of Scotland.
+In the Church, I work as the Church Administrator, while Jax volunteers as the Church Treasurer.
+Alongside my paid work as the Administrator, I am also a Theology student and occasional preacher in various churches (Free Church and others) across the west of Scotland.

 The primary intention of this website is to be somewhere I can upload sermons I've preached, in the hope that they will be of use to people.
 Also on here you will see a few articles I've written, and a brief introduction to one of my other hobbies: collecting Communion Tokens.